elear/architecture/draft-ietf-rats-architecture.md

 ## Reference Values

-Reference Values used in appraisal come from a Reference Value Provider and are then used by the appraisal policy.
+Reference Values used in appraisal procedures come from a Reference Value Provider and are then used by the appraisal policy.
 They might be conveyed in any number of ways, including:

-* as part of the appraisal policy itself, if the Verifier Owner either: acquires Reference Values from a Reference Value Provider or is itself a Reference Value Provider;
+* as part of the appraisal policy itself, if the Verifier Owner either: acquires Reference Values from a Reference Value Provider or is itself a Reference Value Provider, or
-* as part of an Endorsement, if the Endorser either acquires Reference Values from a Reference Value Provider or is itself a Reference Value Provider; or
+* as part of an Endorsement, if the Endorser either acquires Reference Values from a Reference Value Provider or is itself a Reference Value Provider, or
 * via separate communication.

 The actual data format and semantics of any Reference Values are specific to Claims and implementations.
-This architecture document does not define any general purpose format for them or general means for comparison.
+This architecture document does not define any general purpose format for Reference Values or general means for comparison.

 ## Two Types of Environments of an Attester